 Get work experience:

 Try to get work experience by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, Channel 4, Channel 5, ITV and Sky.
+Keep an eye out for work experience opportunities at the BBC, Channel 4, ITV and Sky.

 Work for an equipment hire company:

 See if you can find a job or work experience with a company that hires out sound equipment.
 This will provide you with valuable experience of handling recording equipment.